OSLC/developing-oslc-applications/_harp/eclipse_lyo/setup-an-oslc-provider-consumer-application.md

 # Eclipse Setup

-Make sure your environment is setup for OSLC4J development as instructed on [General Setup for OSLC4J development](./general-setup-for-oslc4j-development)
+Make sure your environment is setup for OSLC4J development as instructed on [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)

 # Sample Projects